 Windows as A Service – The SaaS Model

 SaaS stands for Software as a Service.
-You might already have been using SkyDrive Desktop that serves as an example of SaaS (Software as a Service).
+You might already have been using OneDrive Desktop that serves as an example of SaaS (Software as a Service).
 SaaS is clearly a software provided by some cloud service that you can use as and when required and as long as required.
-SkyDrive desktop, for example, is a software that you download from Microsoft and use it to synchronize your files on the cloud with the local storage.
+OneDrive desktop, for example, is a software that you download from Microsoft and use to synchronize your files on the cloud with the local storage.

 I can assume we have the basic bootable Windows copy on the computers.
 With that copy, the computer boots up.
-This basic bootable Windows copy does not have many options as it is not a full fledged operating system but a compact, or rather, stripped down version of Windows operating system.
+This basic bootable Windows copy does not have many options as it is not a full-fledged operating system but a compact, or rather, stripped-down version of the Windows operating system.

 Once fired, the computer can then connect to the Internet and login into the cloud offering of Windows that has all the other programs necessary to keep a computer running properly and to help in launching other applications.
-These applications could be local or cloud based such as the Office 365 (Office on the Web: Office Web Applications) and Adobe Creative Cloud etc.
+These applications could be local or cloud-based such as Office 365 (Office on the Web: Office Web Applications) and Adobe Creative Cloud etc.

 Benefits of Windows As Service (Software As a Service)

-To keep it compact, safe and reliable, Microsoft may consider providing a basic, stripped down version of Windows operating system in a chip – or as we call it, a firmware.
-If it is a firmware, chances of getting any virus or worm will reduce significantly.
+To keep it compact, safe and reliable, Microsoft may consider providing a basic, stripped-down version of the Windows operating system in a chip – or as we call it, firmware.
+If it is firmware, chances of getting any virus or worm will reduce significantly.

 Restrictions of Windows as a SaaS

-Coming back to the SaaS implementation of Windows as a Service, I find it good enough until the user is restricted towards using the Windows based software only.
-That is, the default programs that come with the operating system.
-Of course, Microsoft can add many more programs and I am sure people will welcome those software as they are part of the entire Windows that they can use for a small fee per month.
-Likewise, the other programs such as Adobe Creative Suite etc. can also be used by the same computers but they won’t be part of Windows as a Service.
+Coming back to the SaaS implementation of Windows as a Service, I find it good enough until the user is restricted towards using the Windows-based software only.
+That is, the default program that comes with the operating system.
+Of course, Microsoft can add many more programs and I am sure people will welcome that software as they are part of the entire Windows that they can use for a small fee per month.
+Likewise, the other programs such as Adobe Creative Suite, etc. can also be used by the same computers but they won’t be part of Windows as a Service.

 Windows as a Service – The PaaS Model

-Now suppose you booted using Linux or the stripped down Windows version (firmware version that we talked above).
-You can then connect to Windows as a Platform as a nominal fee per month, still enjoy the latest versions without having to pay extra for them and then you can also use desktop/standalone versions of different software by invoking them via Windows as a Platform Service.
-That sounds good but needs to be worked upon as how to call a program from your computer to the cloud based platform.
+Now suppose you booted using Linux or the stripped-down Windows version (firmware version that we talked about above).
+You can then connect to Windows as a Platform for a nominal fee per month, still enjoy the latest versions without having to pay extra for them, and then you can also use desktop/standalone versions of different software by invoking them via Windows as a Platform Service.
+That sounds good but needs to be worked upon as to how to call a program from your computer to the cloud-based platform.
 It is possible with some thought and proper implementation of the platform.

-Please share your thoughts on implementation of Windows as a cloud based service, rather than local installation.
+Please share your thoughts on the implementation of Windows as a cloud-based service, rather than a local installation.
 Would you like that?